Why join MIRI

 The Australian Government has specific visa criteria (English proficiency, financial, health etc) that international students must satisfy above and beyond the University's entry requirements.
 If you would like to receive more information please email us, or go to the government's immigration website.

-The Monash University Council established the Accident Research Foundation in 1996 to provide funds for research aimed at preventing accidents and reducing injuries on the road, in the home, in sport and recreation and at work.
+The Accident Research Foundation was established in 1996 to provide funds for research aimed at preventing accidents and reducing injuries on the road, in the home, in sport and recreation and at work.

-The Foundation makes limited scholarships available for study in any of MIRI's principal research areas.
-Three of our scholars were supported by the foundation during 2010.
+The Foundation makes limited scholarships available for postgraduate students to study in any of MIRI's principal research areas.